szabgab/slides/python/README.md

 defaultdict()
 defaultdict (None)
 It also creates the key/value pair if I only try to access the field reading it.

+## Parallel

+* import colorama
+colorama.Fore.YELLOW + "text"

+* Why parallel programming:
+  cooking example - you won't want to stand next to thewashing machine till it finishes its job, right?
+  IO intensive example: web access, reading from disk and processing files CPU intensive: lots of number crunching, image processing, video erndering etc.
+  Interactive - UI make sure you can click buttons while it does its job.
+  Scalability

+  other libraries:
+  trio
+  unsync

+* glances (like htop for mac)

 ## Async